 Job Placement Rates.
-Prospective, new, and continuing students have the right to review the data used to calculate job placement rates if they are advertised by L&C and to be informed of state licensing requirements for those jobs.
-For information, contact the L&C Adult Education Office or the appropriate academic program coordinator.
+Prospective, new, and continuing students have the right to review the data used to calculate job placement rates, if they are advertised by L&C, and to be informed of state licensing requirements for those jobs.
+The College also provides data to the Illinois Community College Board's yearly Occupational Follow-up Study.
+Data is available for review upon request.